A248/LibertyBans/docs/Upgrading-to-LibertyBans-1.0.0-from-0.8.x.md

 ### Version Requirements

 If you use MariaDB or MySQL, you may need to upgrade your database server:
 * If you use MariaDB, at least MariaDB 10.3 is required.
-MariaDB 10.6 (the latest) is recommended.
+The latest MariaDB version is recommended.
 * If you use MySQL, at least MySQL 8.0 is required.
 MySQL 8.0 is the latest version.

 From LibertyBans 0.8.1 onward, older database versions are detected and a warning admonishes you in the server console.